theHostileNegotiator/KWBandage/PatchNotes.md

 #### Reaper Tripod
 1. Conversion Reserves would significantly decrease the damage of the conversion beams
 	* Increased Damage to match unupgraded counterpart
+2. Husk would use Annihilator Tripod Husk Model with the Reaper Tripod Texture
+	* Created a new Reaper Tripod Husk model to be used instead
 #### Mastermind
 1. Can control subfaction base defense
 	* Removed ability to target base defense structures